MSc International Project Management with Advanced Practice

 In this context, the module develops the thinking and decision making abilities for you to effectively deliver strategic programmes and projects in different cultural and country situations.

-This knowledge and understanding is essential for future employment working on international programmes and projects.
+This knowledge and understanding are essential for future employment working on international programmes and projects.
 Employers are looking for graduates with project feasibility and economics skills who can work individually and as members of a team in tackling problems and at the same time being able to make difficult decisions relating to projects.
-The module has been designed to satisfy several of the programme learning outcomes related to technical knowledge, employability, critical thinking and problem solving innovation.
+The module has been designed to satisfy several of the programme learning outcomes related to technical knowledge, employability, critical thinking and problem-solving innovation.

 For students doing an internship